huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

   - Note: Avoid including duplicate values in the same column, as this will cause a validation error and prevent the import from working successfully.

-Step 3: Save the CSV file in UTF-8 format on your computer.
+Step 3: Save the **CSV file** in UTF-8 format on your computer.

 Step 4: Navigate to the **Settings** area  and click on **Thesauri**.
 Click on the green **Add Thesaurus** button and give the **Thesaurus** a name.
 Alternatively, if you would like to add to an existing **Thesaurus**, click the **Edit** button next to it.

 Step 5: Click the blue **Import** button.
 Using the file browser to navigate your computer’s storage, find and select the CSV file.
 Once the import has finished, the terms will appear in the **Thesaurus**.

 Step 6: Click the green **Save** button.
 - If you imported more than one language, navigate to the **Settings** area and click on **Translations**.
 Click on the **Thesaurus** name, and you will see all the terms and their translations that have been imported.
-[Learn more about translating an Uwazi collection](#).
+[Learn more about translating an Uwazi collection](https://uwazi.readthedocs.io/en/latest/admin-docs/translating-your-collection.html).

-### How to configure a Select and Multiselect property
+### How to configure a select or multiselect property

 Step 1: Once you have created your **Thesaurus**, navigate to the **Settings** area and click on **Templates**.
 Locate the template to which you want to add a **Select** or **Multiselect** property and click **Edit**.

-Step 2: Drag and drop the **Select** or **Multiselect** property from the right side of the screen into the template or add it by clicking on the plus icon next to the property.
+Step 2: Drag and drop the **Select** or **Multiselect** property from the right side of the screen into the template, or add it by clicking on the plus icon next to the property.

 Step 3: Click **Edit** and give the property a **Name** or **Label**.
 Using the **Select List** dropdown, choose the **Thesaurus** that you want to reference in this property.